 To the north of Guebwiller, Saering faces east and southeast at an altitude of 260 to 300.
 Saering ‘marl/limestone/

 The grapes are handpicked and whole bunches are pressed.
 There is static settling of the lees.
 The wine is fermented in temperature-controlled tuns, followed by rising on the less for 8 months.

 It can be associated with a tasty cuisine.
 Lemon-marinated fresh sardines with olive oil, an eel kabayaki with white rice, a grilled red mullet with Southern French potatoes or a goat’s milk cheese, such as the Chevrotin Cendré..
 Serving temperature 12°C.

 This wine goes well withLearn more about food & wine pairing

-The robe is lemon yellow with light green reflections of good intensity.
+The robe is light lemon yellow with green reflections, of medium intensity.
 The disk is bright, limpid and transparent.
 The wine shows youth.